 In the off-road community engine swaps can be a touchy subject.
-Most of the time torque is what you’re looking for.
-Because of that, Chevrolet LS engines are pretty common, especially the truck version of that engine.
-But, diesel engines are becoming increasingly popular, specifically the 4BT Cummins.
+Most of the time torque is what you’re looking for as that’s what will allow you to turn big tires at low RPMs.
+Because of that, Chevrolet LS engines are pretty common, especially the truck version of the LS family.
+But, diesel engines, specifically the 4BT Cummins, are becoming increasingly popular.
+It’s not just off-roaders who are using this engine.
+It can also be found in everything from 240SX drift cars to Mustang drag cars.

-Before I tell you what makes the 4BT so awesome for off-roading, I must first inform you of the basics of the engine.
+Before I tell you everything you need to know about this engine, I must first inform you of the absolute the basics of the 4BT.
 You can find even more 4BT information on Wikipedia.

 4BT Cummins: Engine Basics